Dallas Tire Blowout Truck Accident Attorneys

 - Take a 30-minute break after the first 8 hours on the road

 - Perform inspections on the commercial vehicle during every driving shift

 - Ensure cargo doesn’t exceed the maximum weight and size limits and is secured and evenly loaded

 - Drive no more than 11 hours during one shift after spending 10 hours off duty

 An inexperienced driver can easily cause a tire blowout accident.
 If they don’t have the proper skills and training, they won’t know the protocol for inspecting their truck for any problems or how to handle an emergency.
 An 80,000-pound vehicle can cause massive damage to anything or anyone that gets in its path.
 If the driver follows federal and state laws, it will create a safer situation for everyone sharing the road with them.

 How the Trucking Company’s Negligence Contributes to a Tire Blowout Accident

-Trucking companies are also supposed to follow federal and state laws set forth by the FMCSA.
+Trucking companies should also follow federal and state laws set forth by the FMCSA.
 Their failure to adhere to these requirements can justify an injured victim to pursue legal action against them.

-The regulations every trucking company must follow includes:
+The regulations every trucking company must follow include: